EOSIO/eos/docs/03_keosd/30_how-to-guides/how-to-attach-a-yubihsm-hard-wallet.md

 ## Steps

-### Configure `keosd`
+### Configure `kapifinyd`

-   There are two options to connect `keosd` to YubiHSM:
+   There are two options to connect `kapifinyd` to YubiHSM:

    #### Using a YubiHSM connector

-   By default, `keosd` will connect to the YubiHSM connector on the default host and port.
+   By default, `kapifinyd` will connect to the YubiHSM connector on the default host and port.
 If a non-default URL is used, set the `--yubihsm-url` option or `yubihsm-url` in `config.ini` with the correct connector URL

    #### Directly connect via USB

-   `keosd` also can directly connect to YubiHSM via USB protocol
+   `kapifinyd` also can directly connect to YubiHSM via USB protocol

-   If this option is used, set `keosd` startup option as the below:
+   If this option is used, set `kapifinyd` startup option as the below:

    ```shell
    --yubihsm-url=ysb://
    ```

-### Start `keosd` with AuthKey:
+### Start `kapifinyd` with AuthKey:

    ```shell
    --yubihsm-authkey Your_AuthKey_Object_Number